nkemcels/subnetstack/README.md

 ### What Subnet Stack does not support
   - It does not provide support for IPV6, only IPV4.
-This functionality might never be supported by Subnet Stack since the problem it addresses (subnetting due to shortage of IPV4 addresses) is already resolved in IPV6 (theoretically unlimited number of IP addresses hence no need for subnetting).
+This functionality might never be supported by Subnet Stack since the problem it addresses (subnetting due to shortage of IPV4 addresses) is already resolved in IPV6 which has a theoretically unlimited number of IP addresses hence no need for subnetting.

 ### How to run the software